samyun/southwest-price-drop-bot-1/README.md

 Note: Deployed versions prior to 4/28/2018 (< 3.0.0) on Heroku will need to install the buildpack https://github.com/jontewks/puppeteer-heroku-buildpack

 Note: Deployed versions prior to 7/21/2018 (< 3.2.0) on Heroku will need to verify the `PROXY` constant if you want to use a proxy to make the calls.

+Note: Deployed versions prior to 6/30/2019 (< 3.4.0) might want to do a clean deployment - we're changing from Redis to MongoDB, and I don't think it will migrate cleanly (or at all).

 ## Screenshots